STXIT

 STXIT is a macro instruction for the DOS/360 operating system for the IBM System/360 series of mainframe computers, and its successors on later mainframe series, and was also available for the UNIVAC Series 90 mainframes running its TOS/DOS operating system and later on its VS/9 operating system.

 Background

 The macro was an abbreviation of the term "Set Exit," and was used by programs written in assembly language.
-It is used to create a recovery routine in the event of program errors, similar to signal handlers in C and Try/Finally blocks in C++, Java and other object oriented languages.
+It is used to create a recovery routine in the event of program errors, similar to signal handlers in C and Try/Finally blocks in C++, Java languages supporting exception handling.